-Color Splash Studio review
+Color Splash Studio full review

 While there are plenty of full-featured image-editing programs on the market, there are times when you want an app that does just one thing, and does it incredibly well.
 For selective desaturation – removing colour from specific parts of a photo while leaving the remainder untouched – that application is MacPhun’s Color Splash Studio.